Managing DNS with Plesk

 If you’re not sure which records you should be editing, this list will help you to understand and find the correct records for each type of hosting service:

-• DNS Records for Website Host: This is what is called your root DNS record which controls where visitors are sent when they’re accessing your domain like mydomain.com.
-This is a record of type where the Host column shows only your domain (with a period after it; they all have that) and not a subdomain like mail or ns1 or ftp.
+This is what is called your root DNS record which controls where visitors are sent when they’re accessing your domain like mydomain.com.
+This is a record of type A where the Host column shows only your domain (with a period after it; they all have that) and not a subdomain like mail or ns1 or ftp.
 There is also typically a CNAME record for www.mydomain.com which points to mydomain.com.
 Warning: keep an eye out for when *other* records (like mail records) are CNAME’s that point to your root record, as that means changing your root record will change them too.

-• DNS Records for Mail IMAP/POP/SMTP Connections: This differs in other configurations, but for Plesk typically mail.mydomain.com is used for this purpose as it’s the same server as your Inbound Mail (MX) server.
-Ultimately this isn’t that important since we direct you to use our server hostname when connecting with your mail apps.
+This differs in other configurations, but for Plesk typically mail.mydomain.com is dual-purposed for both MX and IMAP/POP/SMTP, meaning it’s the same server as your Inbound Mail (MX) server.

 Removing a DNS Record